-Our board of directors has established a compensation committee, which is comprised of Praveen Tyle, Kenneth Gayron and Aron Shapiro.
+Our board of directors has established a compensation committee, which is comprised of Praveen Tyle, Kenneth Gayron and Erin Parsons.
 Praveen Tyle serves as the chair of the compensation committee.
-Thomas Hancock and Bernard Malfroy-Camine served as members of the compensation committee prior to their resignations from the board of directors in April 2021.
-The compensation committee met two times during 2020.
+Thomas Hancock and Bernard Malfroy-Camine served as members of the compensation committee prior to their resignations from the board of directors in April 2021, and Aron Shapiro served as a member of the compensation committee from April 2021 to August 2022.
+The compensation committee met four times during 2021.
 Our compensation committee reviews and recommends policies relating to compensation and benefits of our officers and employees.
 Pursuant to the compensation committee charter, the functions of this committee include:

-- evaluating the performance of our chief executive officer and determining the chief executive officer's salary and contingent compensation based on performance and other relevant criteria; - identifying the corporate and individual objectives governing the chief executive officer's compensation; - · in consultation with the chief executive officer, determining the compensation of our other officers; - making recommendations to our board with respect to director compensation; - reviewing and approving the terms of material agreements with our executive officers; - · overseeing and administering our equity incentive plans and employee benefit plans; - · reviewing and approving policies and procedures relating to the perquisites and expense accounts of our executive officers; - · if and as applicable, furnishing the annual compensation committee report required by SEC rules; and - conducting a review of executive officer succession planning, as necessary, reporting its findings and recommendations to our board of directors, and working with the Board in evaluating potential successors to executive officer positions.
+- evaluating the performance of our chief executive officer and determining the chief executive officer's salary and contingent compensation based on performance and other relevant criteria; - identifying the corporate and individual objectives governing the chief executive officer's compensation; - in consultation with the chief executive officer, determining the compensation of our other officers; - making recommendations to our board with respect to director compensation; - reviewing and approving the terms of material agreements with our executive officers; - overseeing and administering our equity incentive plans and employee benefit plans; - reviewing and approving policies and procedures relating to the perquisites and expense accounts of our executive officers; - if and as applicable, furnishing the annual compensation committee report required by SEC rules; and - conducting a review of executive officer succession planning, as necessary, reporting its findings and recommendations to our board of directors, and working with the Board in evaluating potential successors to executive officer positions.